Integrable Model of a Superconductor with non-Fermi liquid and Mott Phases: Thermodynamics of

 Additionally, using Eq. \eqref{phnfl} allows us to relate the energy density at $\rho_F$ to that at $2-\rho_F$, keeping $\beta$ and $U$ fixed, as

 which is a consequence of Eq \eqref{phnfl}, reflecting the particle-hole symmetry of our system.

-Interestingly, at large values of $U$, in an arbitrary number of spatial dimensions $d$, there are additional ``emergent particle-hole symmetries" in the energy as $T\rightarrow0$.
+Interestingly, at large values of $U$, in an arbitrary number of spatial dimensions $d$, there are additional ``emergent particle-hole symmetries" as $T\rightarrow0$.
 This is a familiar feature also seen in the HK model.
-In order to see this, notice that as $U \rightarrow \infty$, the only metallic phases that appear are \textquotedblleft(1,0)\textquotedblright, \textquotedblleft(2,1)\textquotedblright, \textquotedblleft(3,2)\textquotedblright and \textquotedblleft(4,3)\textquotedblright.
-In each of these phases, there exists only one many-body Fermi surface in the half-BZ.
-The location of this many-body Fermi surface is entirely determined by the number density $\rho_F$.
-This implies that the many-body ground state in these phases, as written in Eq. \eqref{gsofhn}, is entirely a function of $\rho_F$, and is independent of $U$.
+Note that if $U>4d$, the only metallic phases that appear are \textquotedblleft(1,0)\textquotedblright, \textquotedblleft(2,1)\textquotedblright, \textquotedblleft(3,2)\textquotedblright and \textquotedblleft(4,3)\textquotedblright.
+In each of these phases, there exists only one many-body Fermi surface in the half-BZ, whose location is uniquely fixed by the fermion number density $\rho_F$, independently of $U$ ($U>4d$).
+This implies that, in these phases, the many-body ground state given in Eq. \eqref{gsofhn} is entirely determined by $\rho_F$ and does not depend on $U$, which in turn leads to a ground-state energy that is linear in $U$.
+From the particle–hole symmetry of the non-interacting band dispersion, an emergent particle–hole symmetry follows, which we summarize in Table \ref{phtable}.

-In order to demonstrate this ``symmetry'' of the energy, consider a point in the phase \textquotedblleft(3,2)\textquotedblright with fermion density $\rho_F$ for $U>U_{c2}$.
-Subsequently, one can prove that